Podlite - a lightweight markup language

 head1, head2, head3

-Note also that all semantic blocks are treated as equivalent to head1 headings, and the =item1/=item equivalence is preserved.
+Note that all semantic blocks are treated as equivalent to head1 headings, and the =item1/=item equivalence is preserved.

 =for toc :folded-levels[2,3] :caption('Table of contents')